adap/flower/doc/source/how-to-configure-flower.rst

        lr = context.run_config["lr"]
        print(lr)  # Output: 0.01

-Apart from specifying default values in ``pyproject.toml``, users can override these values in two ways:
+Apart from specifying default values in ``pyproject.toml``, you can override these values in two ways:

 #.
 Override via CLI overrides: ``flwr run --run-config lr=0.02`` (this